Dual F-signature of special Cohen-Macaulay modules over cyclic quotient surface singularities: Introduction

 Suppose $R$ is the invariant subring of $S=k[[x, y]]$ under the action of a cyclic group $\frac{1}{n}(1,a)$.
-In this situation, a non-free indecomposable special CM $R$-module is described as $M_{i_t}=Rx^{i_t}+Ry^{j_t}$ (i.e., it is minimally 2-generated).
-Then we have the value of dual $F$-signature as follows.
+In this situation, a non-free indecomposable special CM $R$-module is described as $M_{i_t}=Rx^{i_t}+Ry^{j_t}$ (i.e. it is minimally 2-generated).
+The following theorem gives the value of the dual $F$-signature; note that they are all rational.